FailAcademy/learning/adp-vancouver/_slides/week-02/04-functional-programming.md

 The idea with currying is that A function can move throughout your application and gradually receive the arguments it needs.

+Currying converts a function with multiple arguments into a series of functions each taking a single argment.

 ---

 # An Example